wuliyq/tp/docs/DeveloperGuide.md

       Use case resumes at step 4.

+**Use case: Clear all entries**

+**MSS**

+1. User enters the clear command.
+2. EduTrack deletes all contacts and updates data file.
+3. EduTrack displays success message `Address book has been cleared!`.

+**Use case: Find a person by name**

+**MSS**

+1. User enters the find command.
+2. EduTrack searches for all contacts whose names contain any of the keywords (case-insensitive, substring match).
+3. EduTrack displays the list of matching contacts.

+**Extensions**

+* 2a.
+User enters keywords that do not match with any contact in the list.
+    * 2a1.
+EduTrack shows an error message `0 persons listed!`.

+**Use case: Find a person by tag**

+**MSS**

+1. User enters the findtag command.
+2. EduTrack searches for all contacts with at least one matching tag.
+3. EduTrack displays the list of matching contacts.

+**Extensions**

+* 2a.
+User enters tags that do not match with any contact in the list.
+    * 2a1.
+EduTrack shows an error message `0 persons listed! with tag(s): [friends]`.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.